The perfect pregnancy smoothie is a healthy and delicious smoothie that’s high in protein and nutrient rich to keep you glowing the whole 9 months!

-- BANANAS are actually thought to help with morning sickness in the first trimester because they are high in vitamin B6.
+Bananas are actually thought to help with morning sickness in the first trimester because they are high in vitamin B6.
 They are also a great source of fibre, vitamin C and potassium.
-Potassium is critical for maintaining the fluid and electrolyte balance in your body’s cells
+Potassium is critical for maintaining the fluid and electrolyte balance in your body’s cells.

-- MANGOES are rich in iron, vitamin C, vitamin A, Vitamin B6, potassium and folic acid.
+Mangos are rich in iron, vitamin C, vitamin A, Vitamin B6, potassium and folic acid.
 They are also rich in fibre, which can help prevent constipation and are a good source of antioxidants.

-- AVOCADOS are a great source of fibre, vitamins C, K & B6, potassium and folate.
+Avocados are a great source of fibre, vitamins C, K & B6, potassium and folate.
 The are also a great source of healthy fats and are thought to help with morning sickness and great for your baby’s Brian and tissue growth!
 In smoothies I find that they lend a smooth, velvety texture and richness that is absolutely delicious.

-- COCONUT WATER is filled with natural electrolytes helping to prevent dehydration which is extremely important to avoid while pregnant.
+Coconut water is filled with natural electrolytes helping to prevent dehydration which is extremely important to avoid while pregnant.
 Some woman find that drinking coconut water helps relieve morning sickness, constipation and acid reflux, which are all common problems during pregnancy.
 It is also a good source of potassium, magnesium, dietary fibre, calcium, riboflavin and vitamin C.

-- OMEGA-3 fatty acids are critical during pregnancy and after.
+OMEGA-3 fatty acids are critical during pregnancy and after.
 They help with cognition, heart heath and immune system support.
 Two of the most important Omega-3s are EPA (Eicosapentaenoic Acid) and DHA (Docosahexaenoic acid).
 EPA supports the heart, immune system, and inflammatory response and DHA supports the brain, eyes, and central nervous system.
 Omega-3 oil and can be found in most health food stores such as Sprouts and Whole Foods.
 The brand I like is Nordic Naturals found on Amazon.
-For more information on Omega-3 Fatty acids and pregnancy, this is a helpful article to read: American Pregnancy Association
+For more information on Omega-3 Fatty acids and pregnancy, this is a helpful article to read: American Pregnancy Association.

-- PROTEINS are literally the building blocks of the human body, which is why it even more important to make sure you are getting enough while pregnant.
+Proteins are literally the building blocks of the human body, which is why it even more important to make sure you are getting enough while pregnant.
 Consuming protein helps stabilize blood sugar levels (which can help to prevent gestational diabetes), repairs muscle tissue and red blood cells, plays a role in hair and fingernail growth as well as hormone regulation and digestion.
 And during pregnancy, protein is doing all of this for your baby too!